Do you want a cookie?

 4. Dry comfrey root

-5. Making comfrey ointment: instructions
+5. Making comfrey ointment: a recipe

 6. Frequently asked questions about making your own comfrey ointment